Industry Leadership Group Members

 John Mackenzie, The Pioneer Group

-Chair, Animal Health, Agritech & Aquaculture Group
+Animal Health, Agritech & Aquaculture group lead

 John Mackenzie is Director (Scotland) of The Pioneer Group, leading the teams at BioCity Glasgow and Edinburgh Technopole as part of the Group’s portfolio of Life Science Parks.
 He is responsible for attracting and supporting life science companies, driving growth, and overseeing community engagement and leasing.
 Previously he was CEO of the Roslin Innovation Centre at the University of Edinburgh’s Easter Bush Campus.